-These macro musings are not intended to be a running commentary on rising bond yields, but the subject is difficult to avoid while the wind is firmly behind them.
-As we write, the US 10 Year Treasury yield is nudging 1.5% having been 0.3% 11 months ago; this week the French 10 Year sovereign yield has gone from negative to positive, leaving in the eurozone only Germany and the Netherlands with negative yields (two months ago, those with negative yields in Europe also included Portugal and very briefly Spain, plus Switzerland); the UK 10 Year Gilt is 0.8%, having been sub-0.2% four weeks ago, while the 2 Year Gilt is now on a positive yield again having been negative for several months.
+These regular musings are not intended to be a running commentary on rising bond yields, but the subject is difficult to avoid while the wind is firmly behind them.
+As we write, the US 10 Year government bond yield is nudging 1.5% having been 0.3% 11 months ago; this week the French 10 Year government bond yield has gone from negative to positive, leaving in the eurozone only Germany and the Netherlands with negative yields (two months ago, those with negative yields in Europe also included Portugal and very briefly Spain, plus Switzerland); the UK 10 Year government bond yield is 0.8%, having been below 0.2% four weeks ago, while the 2 Year government bond yield is now positive again having been negative for several months.

-The subtext remains the increased perception of inflation risk arising from a combination of factors most of which are interconnected: stimulatory fiscal and monetary measures to drive economic recovery post-Covid; the inflationary effect of the accelerated global climate change/decarbonisation programme; in the US, the political drive for social equality and opportunity potentially loading up business costs and raising expectations of potentially rising wages.
+The subtext remains the increased perception of inflation risk arising from a combination of factors most of which are interconnected: stimulus measures to drive economic recovery post-Covid; the inflationary effect of the accelerated global climate change/decarbonisation programme; in the US, the political drive for social equality and opportunity potentially loading up business costs and raising expectations of potentially rising wages.

 As investors fled to safety, what had been a mild dose of the economic flu rapidly took on the hallmarks of financial systemic sepsis, virulent and life-threatening.
-Significant, urgent intervention was required: cue zero interest rates (or even more negative ones in the eurozone) and gallons of intravenous antibiotic QE.
-Little has changed since in their approach; the US Federal Reserve, the European Central Bank, the Bank of England, despite their varying degrees of optimism for economic recovery, are all sticking very publicly to the same narrative: they are here to help, to be entirely supportive alongside their governments who are providing significant fiscal assistance; the outlook for intertest rates remains as they are now for the foreseeable future, the banks’ balance sheets are on standby to take a greater share of the load if needed.
+Significant, urgent intervention was required: cue zero interest rates (or even more negative ones in the eurozone) and gallons of intravenous antibiotic quantitative easing.
+Little has changed since in their approach; the US Federal Reserve, the European Central Bank (ECB), the Bank of England, despite their varying degrees of optimism for economic recovery, are all sticking very publicly to the same narrative: they are here to help, to be entirely supportive alongside their governments who are providing significant financial assistance.
 In the US, Jerome Powell was at it again this week in his testimony to Congress, cautiously optimistic for the economy, damping down fears of inflation, reassuring that the Fed will remain accommodative for the foreseeable future, there is no likelihood of the Fed tapering its relief.